bnjenner/impaqt/README.md

     -t, --threads INTEGER
           Number of processers for multithreading.
 Default: 1.
     -a, --annotation INPUT_FILE
           Annotation File (GTF or GFF).
 If specified, a counts table will be output through standard out.
+NOTICE: File type identified by file extension.
 Default: .
-    -l, --library-type STRING
-          Library type.
-Paired end is not recommended.
-Only used to check proper pairing.
-One of single and paired.
-          Default: single.
     -s, --strandedness STRING
           Strandedness of library.
 One of forward and reverse.
 Default: forward.
     -n, --nonunique-alignments
           Count primary and secondary read alignments.
     -q, --mapq-min INTEGER
-          Minimum mapping quality score to consider for counts.
+          Minimum mapping quality score to consider.
 Default: 1.
     -w, --window-size INTEGER
           Window size to use to parition genome for read collection.
 Default: 1000.
     -m, --min-count INTEGER
           Minimum read count to initiate DBSCAN transcript identification algorithm.
-(Minimum of 10) Default: 25.
+(Hard minimum of 10) Default: 25.
     -p, --count-percentage INTEGER
           Minimum read count percentage for identifying core reads in DBSCAN algorithm.
 This will be the threshold unless number of reads is less than 10.
 Default: 5.
     -e, --epsilon INTEGER
-          Distance (in base pairs) for DBSCAN algorithm.
-Default: 150.
+          Distance (in base pairs) for neighboring reads in DBSCAN algorithm.
+This should generally be 0.5-1.5x the read length, depending on desired isoform sensitivity (lower = more sensitive).
+Default: 100.
+    -d, --density-threshold DOUBLE
+          Read density threshold (# reads / # bps) to skip transcript identification.
+Assignment in super dense regions (usually the mitochrondria) doesn't really benefit from transcript identificaiton.
+Default is unset.
+          Default: 0.
     -f, --feature-tag STRING
-          Name of feature tag.
+          Name of feature in GTF for assignment.
 Default: exon.
     -i, --feature-id STRING
-          ID of feature (use for GFFs).
+          ID of feature to use for feature assignment.
 Default: gene_id.
     -o, --output-gtf STRING
           Specify name of cluster GTF file.
 Default is BAM name + ".gtf".
     --version
           Display version information.

 VERSION
-    Last update: July 2025
+    Last update: August 2025
     impaqt version: beta
     SeqAn version: 2.4.0
 ```

 ## Dependencies
-Utilizes libraries like [bamtools](https://github.com/pezmaster31/bamtools) and [seqan](https://github.com/seqan/seqan) and contains algorithms inspired by [EmbeddedArtistry](https://github.com/embeddedartistry/embedded-resources/blob/master/examples/cpp/dispatch.cpp) and github user [Eleobert](https://github.com/Eleobert/dbscan/blob/master/dbscan.cpp).
+Utilizes libraries like [bamtools](https://github.com/pezmaster31/bamtools) and [seqan](https://github.com/seqan/seqan) and the DBSCAN algorithm is inspired by [EmbeddedArtistry](https://github.com/embeddedartistry/embedded-resources/blob/master/examples/cpp/dispatch.cpp) and github user [Eleobert](https://github.com/Eleobert/dbscan/blob/master/dbscan.cpp).

 ## Contact
 For questions or comments, please contact